 We typically harvest for 17 weeks, starting in mid-late June.
 In springtime there are lots of leafy greens, herbs, rhubarb, and potatoes from the cellar.
 By July the harvest bulks up with additional items like peas, carrots, turnips, broccoli.
 Through August and September we also have tomatoes, beans, garlic, and hefty root crops.

-Visit the mailing list archive from 2015 an idea of the selection and content we provide.
+Visit the mailing list archive for a better idea of the selection and content (like favorite recipes!) we provide.